 The booth display incorporates tabletops for stacks of Heritage Trails brochures and maps, and THC brochures, as well as standing three-sided kiosks with interchangeable acrylic literature holders.
 Banner stands and a THC backdrop enhance the visual presentation.

-For most of the Heritage Trails Regions, literature distribution at the Fair is pay-to-play for partners.
+For some of the Heritage Trails Regions, literature distribution at the Fair is pay-to-play for partners.
 Partners must follow quantity, size, and shipping instructions carefully, for their materials to arrive on time and be properly displayed throughout the fair.

 For Partners, the privilege of volunteering to work at the Fair is also a great opportunity—to boost your particular community and destination, to learn more about promotion approaches and Texas travel in general, and not least, to enjoy the Fair!